seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 Commends this book, full fraught with prayers,
 To thy fair hand and for thy hour of life
 Intreats thee that thou meditate therein,
-And arm thy soul for her long journey towards—
+And arm thy soul for her long journey towards--
 Thus have I done his bidding, and return.

 **PRINCE EDWARD**